-I don’t try to be perfect.
 I try to be a gentle, affectionate, validating and understanding parent, but I also give myself space to be human.
 Aiming for perfection is a guaranteed way to feel like a failure, so I try to be realistic about my limits and to parent within them.
 Although I love the idea of parenting without TV and unhealthy snacks, my toddler watches Thomas the Train and eats goldfish crackers almost every day.
 It’s not perfect parenting, but it’s the best I can do.
 Similarly, I don’t wear my children in baby carriers as much as they would like even though I believe there are many benefits to babywearing, because sometimes I really need to not be touched by anyone, even my sweet children.
 I’ve come to accept that when particular parenting methods cause me a lot of stress, they are usually not good for my family even if they work wonderfully for other families.

 Noticing and processing my emotions helps me regulate them.
 Learning about and practicing mindfulness and validation–observing and accepting thoughts and feelings without judgment and without feeling pressured to take action–helped me with this.

-I let my children see me struggle.
 I talk about how I am feeling and what things I find difficult.
 I’m modeling emotional processing and regulation for them and helping them learn to talk about their own feelings and difficulties in life.
 These are skills that are important for anyone but may prove especially important for my children given the family history of depression.

 My children will inevitably remember some of my bad days, but I try to make the good days memorable too by focusing my energy and resources on providing my children with positive family experiences.

 My first instinct when I am overwhelmed by anxiety or depression is violence.
 Some of my thoughts are ugly and scary, and it would be easy to feel like I am a bad person because I have violent thoughts.
 I remind myself that those thoughts are depression talking, and depression is not the boss of me.

 For me, that often means using nap time to relax or read even though there’s laundry to fold and dishes to wash.
 It means taking a bath alone after the kids go to bed.
 It means always having chocolate on hand.
 It means finding ways to engage my intellect and excite my soul.
 I am a happier person and a better parent when I nurture myself as an individual.

-I respect my limitations.
 I avoid taking my kids to doctor appointments without my husband there because I know I’m likely to get triggered.
 I try to monitor my stress level and take steps to protect my children when I feel I am losing control.
 Sometimes this means calling my husband and asking him to come home from work.
 Sometimes it means putting the kids in the stroller and going for a walk.
 Sometimes it means leaving a crying baby in a safe place while I step away to cool down.

 I get support from my husband.
 I go to therapy.
 I take medication when needed.
 I get support and encouragement from online mom groups.
 I call family and friends who I know will empathize when I am having a hard time coping with my kids.
 I put my toddler in the free childcare offered at church on Sundays and sometimes take him to the play place at Fred Meyer’s during the week.
 I do babysitting exchanges with a friend and also hire teenage babysitters.
 I read about parenting and about psychology, and work to apply the ideas I read about.